-Where securities are sold subject to an agreement to repurchase at a predetermined price, they remain recognised on the balance sheet in their original category (i.e. trading securities and financial assets measured at FVIS or investment securities/available-for-sale securities).
+Where securities are sold subject to an agreement to repurchase at a predetermined price, they remain recognised in the balance sheet in their original category (i.e. trading securities and financial assets measured at FVIS or investment securities).

 The cash consideration received is recognised as a liability (repurchase agreements).
 Refer to Note 18 for further details.